-Congratulations to the 8 selected teams joining us in Hudiksvall in September!
+The 8 selected teams who joined us in Hudiksvall in September:

 - Makers of tomorrow (Cybercom)